 Global Hope is the University's international volunteering programme.
-It gives you an opportunity to act as a global citizen by engaging with issues of social justice and participating in projects in countries such as India, Sri Lanka and Brazil.
+It gives you an opportunity to act as a global citizen by engaging with issues of social justice and participating in projects in countries such as Sri Lanka, Peru, South Africa and Brazil.

 How to apply

-1. Be actively engaged in SALA or commitment to begin SALA by demonstrating a history of volunteering.
+- Be actively engaged in SALA or commitment to begin SALA by demonstrating a history of volunteering.

-- Be engaged in your studies, with good academic standing
+- Be engaged in your studies, with attendance of 70% or more.

 Got a question?
 Visit our FAQs page to find the answers to the most commonly asked questions about Global Hope.